turingschool/curriculum-site/module4/intermission_work/index.md

 1. [Open-Source Exploration](./open_source): Complete exercise.
 Timebox: 1-2 hours.
 2. [Continuous Integration](./continuous_integration): Review Lesson and submit [exit ticket](https://forms.gle/M2xom7asi4BF79Ay8).
 Timebox: 2-3 hours.
 3. [Personal Portfolio](../projects/personal_portfolio): Work through the setup and begin customizing your site.
 Timebox: 5-6 hours
+4. Job Hunting!
+Spend 8-10 hours networking, refining documents and applying to jobs.
+You will be asked how you spent your time in the survey below.

 All deliverables must be submitted by Saturday at 5pm MT through [this survey](https://forms.gle/Nz6FJwQZLSHZU2yu9)